Questions about shelter and housing?

 Two and three-bedroom units are available for up to two years to families who are homeless or near homeless.
 Case management is required in this program, which gives families more time and supportive services so they can save money and improve their earnings ability before having to support their families in a market-rate environment.
 Our children’s program addresses the special developmental, social and academic needs of children who have been homeless.
-Rents range from $415-$475.
+The cost of rent is based on income.
 We have 51 apartments that are used for Transitional Housing or Affordable Housing.

 Two- and three-bedroom units, with no time limit, for families who income-qualify.
 Our units are comfortable, spacious and have easy access to bus lines and shopping.
 We are highly invested in making your tenancy with us a successful and positive experience.
 Support services such as case management, financial education and basic-needs assistance are offered but are optional.
 Rents range from $430-$700.